 A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
 Balances of deferred outflows of resources may be presented on the statements of fiduciary net position as aggregations of different types of deferred amounts.
-Deferred outflows on the statements of fiduciary net position were composed of contributions to the Public Employees Retirement System (PERS) made during the current fiscal year subsequent to the measurement date, the differences between expected and actual experience, the changes in assumptions, the net difference between projected and actual investment earnings on pension plan investments and the differences between employer contributions to the RHBT made during the current fiscal year subsequent to the measurement to the measurement to the measurement date, changes in assumptions, the net differences between employer contributions to the RHBT made during the current fiscal year subsequent to the measurement to the measurement date, changes in assumptions, the net difference between employer contributions to the RHBT made during the current fiscal year subsequent to the measurement date, changes in assumptions, the net difference between expected and actual investment earnings and for changes in proportion and differences between employer contributions.
+Deferred outflows on the statements of fiduciary net position were composed of contributions to the Public Employees Retirement System (PERS) made during the current fiscal year subsequent to the measurement date, the differences between expected and actual experience, the changes in assumptions, the net difference between projected and actual investment earnings on pension plan investments and the differences between employer contributions and proportionate share of contributions.
+Deferred outflows of resources related to other post-employment benefits on the statements of fiduciary net position were composed of employer contributions to the RHBT made during the current fiscal year subsequent to the measurement date, changes in assumptions and for changes in proportion and differences between employer contributions and proportionate share of contributions.